 The 21st Century: The Indian Century?

 It won’t stop there.
-Projections by Cebr Global’s World Economic League Table (WELT) say that India will become the third largest economy in the world by 2030.
+Projections by Cebr Global’s World Economic League Table (WELT) say that India will become the world’s third largest economy by 2030.
 Some experts even claim that India will become the world’s largest in the longer-term, as China faces a demographic shift.

 Investors have just recently begun to have a more positive outlook towards the Indian economy.
 Prime Minister Narendra Modi was elected in 2014 and initiated measures aimed at increasing competitiveness, improving infrastructure and government services, and making life easier for businesses.